vrushankd/CMPE273-Assignment3/README.md

 # CMPE273-Assignment3
-Create RESTful API's for finding the shortest route using UBER API in Golang.
+Create RESTful API's for finding the shortest route using Google Maps and UBER APIs in Golang.